tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/swiftUI_essentials.md

 Add your custom MapView to the top of the stack.
 Set the size of the MapView with frame(width:height)

-When you specify only the height perimeter, the view automatically ized to the width of its content.
+When you specify only the height perimeter, the view automatically resizes to the width of its content.

 ```swift
 MapView()